TryoenJ/Defi-IA/README.md

 9. Launch the gradio application with: **python app.py**

-10. If you want to train the model, use the command : **python train.py** <br /> .
-XGBoost model is used with a Category Encoder that can be chosen.
-GridSearch can be used to find the best parameters of the XGBoost model (n_estimators and max_depth) and the best parameters of the Classical Target Encoding (min_samples_leaf and smoothing) if chosen for category encoding.
+10. If you want to train the model, use the command : **python train.py**. <br /> XGBoost model is used with a Category Encoder that can be chosen.
+GridSearch can be used to find the best parameters of the XGBoost model (n_estimators and max_depth) and the best parameters of the Classical Target Encoding (min_samples_leaf and smoothing) if chosen for categorical encoding.

 11. If you want to compute and plot the MSE as a function of some input features, use the command : **python MSE.py** <br />